Damn Good Guides

 The most commonly sought after species for inshore fishing are: 1. redfish, 2. flounder, 3. speckled trout, 4. sheepshead, and 5. black drum.

-The most common fishing techniques in Kiawah River are artificial lure fishing, light tackle fishing, and sight casting but fly fishing and topwater fishing are popular as well.
+The most common fishing techniques in the Kiawah River are artificial lure fishing, light tackle fishing, and sight casting but fly fishing and topwater fishing are popular as well.

 How much do Kiawah River inshore fishing charters cost?